minershive/hiveon-kb/guides/amd_rx550.md

 </code></pre>
 And, finally, reboot.

-For sgminer get attached kernel.tar.gz and replace kernels in /hive/sgminer_gm folder on the rig.
-RX 550 has only 512 shader cores so there is no sense to set 'rawintensity' > 512 as it will crash.
+For sgminer get attached kernel.tar.gz and replace kernels in **/hive/sgminer_gm** folder on the rig.
+RX 550 has only 512 shader cores so there is no sense to set 'rawintensity' over 512.

 Recommended settings are: